ipspace/netlab/docs/module/evpn.md

 * **evpn.import** and **evpn.export**: `bgp-as:vlan-id` (according to Section 7.10 of RFC 7432 and Section 5.1.2.1 of RFC 8365)

 ### VLAN-Aware Bundle Service

+VLAN-Aware Bundle Service is disabled by default and has to be enabled by setting **evpn.vlan_bundle_service** parameter to _True_.
+Although that parameter is a global/node parameter, it might not be a good idea to use different settings on different nodes.

 VLAN-Aware Bundle Service uses VRF configuration (and thus requires [VRF configuration module](vrf.md)).
 All VLANs belonging to a single VRF are configured as a VLAN bundle.
 [RD and RT values assigned by VRF module](vrf.md#rd-and-rt-values) are used to configure the VLAN bundle; you can set **evpn.evi** VRF parameter to set the EVPN Instance identifier.